freenull/libghost/README.md

 Secure Lua execution environment based on LuaJIT with process isolation.

-Result of engineering thesis at the Wrocław University of Science and Technology [TODO :link].
+Result of engineering thesis at the Wrocław University of Science and Technology [Link will be available in repository].

 ## Supported platforms